Frequently Asked Questions

 WHAT WILL The SCHEDULE BE LIKE?

 Meals will be served at standard times in the Bentley University cafeteria, and students will have scheduled breaks throughout the day.
-Students will have some free time on many of the days where they can relax, catch up with their families and enjoy the outdoors.
+Students will have some free time on most of the days where they can relax, catch up with their families and enjoy the outdoors.
 Students will also go on a field trip to the MIT campus and museum and will have the opportunity to go on a trip into Waltham and a hike at the Storer Conservation Lands.

 The daily schedule is packed with exciting adventures, both academic and non-academic.
 Students are required to attend every activity, but many slots will have multiple options.
 Students are not permitted to leave campus or skip activities without permission from the Program Director.